-Report: Youth overdose deaths nearly quadruple over decade in Michigan
+Report: Youth overdose deaths nearly quadruple in Mich.

 Youth overdoses almost quadrupled in Michigan from 1999-2001 to 2011-13, according to a new report from the Trust for America’s Health.